elrikose/tutorials/k8s/cks/topics/containerruntimes.md

 ## gVisor

-gVisor is from Google -- A user spacee kernel for containers
+gVisor is from Google -- A user space kernel for containers
 - Again separation
 - Not Hypervisor or VM based
 - Simulates kernel calls
 - Runtime is called `runsc`

 gVisor uses a `RuntimeClass`